|

 The barren steppes and vast woodlands of Southern Patagonia hold a variety of wildlife specially adapted to the unique conditions of this extreme land.
 This trip is specifically aimed to look for the species of this remote region, the Hooded Grebe being our main target.
 Its recent addition to the Endangered species list makes it one of the most sought after birds in Patagonia.
 Although populations are declining and the terrain is challenging, we'll go looking for it high up on the plateaus where we’ve been successful in recent seasons.
 Chances are good of finding other range restricted birds here, exclusive to this ultimate boundary of continental South America.

-Upon arrival in El Calafate, we'll go birding to Los Glaciares National Park.
-Special birds found here include Magellanic Woodpecker, White-throated Treerunner, Rufous-tailed Plantcutter and Spectacled Duck.
-The following day we'll visit a small lagoon near town looking for Magellanic Plover, continuing on a gravel road towards a typical Estancia, crossing a vast and arid expanse of Patagonian steppe land.
+Upon arrival in El Calafate, our birding starts in Laguna Nimez.
+Special birds found here include Magellanic Plover, ducks and geese.
+The following day we drive to El Chalten where we will look for specialities of the South Beech forest, such as Magellanic Woodpecker, White-throated Treerunner, Rufous-tailed Plantcutter and Spectacled Duck.
+Next day we continue our trip entering the wildest part of Patagonia driving towards a typical Estancia, crossing a vast and arid expanse of steppe land.
 On arrival, Rio Chico resembles an oasis, with its extensive marshes, home to a variety of birds, most notably, the elusive Austral Rail.

 |